vmware/terraform-provider-nsxt/website/docs/r/igmp_type_ns_service.html.markdown

 # nsxt_igmp_type_ns_service

-Provides a resource to configure NS service for IGMP on NSX-T Manager
+This resource provides a way to configure a networking and security service which can be used within NSX.
+This specific service is for the IGMP protocol.

 ## Example Usage